The Most Unlikely Hero — Desmond Doss (MoH) and Hacksaw Ridge

-In an earlier documentary on his life, “The Conscientious Objector,” Desmond explained, “My dad bought this Ten Commandments and Lord’s Prayer illustrated in a nice frame, and I had looked at that picture of the Sixth Commandment, ‘Thou shalt not kill.’
+In his own words about his actions at Hacksaw Ridge, Desmond explained the roots of his commitment not to carry a weapon: “My dad bought this Ten Commandments and Lord’s Prayer illustrated in a nice frame, and I had looked at that picture of the Sixth Commandment, ‘Thou shalt not kill.’
 There’s a picture that had Cain and he killed his brother Abel, and I wonder how in the world could a brother do such a thing?
 Christ was for savin’ life.
 I wanna be like Christ and go savin’ life instead of takin’ life and that’s the reason I took up medicine.”

 I note here that another Medal of Honor recipient, Tennessean Alvin York, held similar faith views.
 He was a Christian “pacifist.”
 However, in the 1918 battle of Meuse-Argonne, York took up his weapon and masterfully used his backwoods marksmanship to defend men who were pinned down by machine gun fire — and captured 132 Germans in the process.
 Alvin would later say, “A higher power than man guided and watched over me and told me what to do.”

 Desmond was drafted into the Army in April 1942, but he told his superior officers that his religious beliefs — his understanding of the Ten Commandments — prohibited him from picking up a weapon to kill someone.
 He declined a religious exemption that would have allowed him to continue working in a Newport News, Virginia, shipyard because he wanted to serve his country.
 Instead, he became an Army medic with the 77th “Statue of Liberty” Division.